karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 ## **Repository structure**

-The repository has 2 main folder: ``shared`` folder and ``platform-images`` folder.
+The repository will have 2 main folder: A ``shared`` folder and a ``platform-images`` folder.

-### **/shared folder**

-This folder contains a set of shared scripts and assets used by the platform images pipelines.

-- The ``/scripts`` folder contains a set of shell scripts used by the Azure Pipelines YAML template.
-- The ``/templates`` folder contains an Azure Pipeline YAML template.
-This template is used by every platform images pipeline.
-- The ``/integration-tests/{dotnet version}`` folder contains an application that is going to be used as an integration test.

-### **/platform-images folder**

-The ``/platform-images/{dotnet version}`` folder will contain all your platform images, the platform images are segregated by dotnet version (net5, net6, net7, etc).

-For any platform image you'll need:
-- A ``Dockerfile`` which contains a set of instructions and commands that will be used to create/build the platform image.
-- An ``azure-pipelines.yml`` pipeline, it will be use to create/update the corresponding platform image.

-Here's an example of how the repository will look like:
+Here's an example about how the repository will look like with a few platform images:
 ```bash
 |
 +---platform-images